-Baby’s first year is an exciting time with a lot of exploration and discovery.
-By offering low student/teacher ratios, our teachers are able to provide one-on-one attention during this important time of growth and development.
+Your baby’s first year is an exciting time with a lot of exploration and discovery.
+We offer low student/teacher ratios so that our teachers are able to provide one-on-one attention during this important time of growth and development.
 This allows infants to develop a trusting relationship with their caregiver and to grow as separate individuals in a loving and nurturing Christ-centered environment.

 Research shows that experiences which involve sensory and motor investigations, as well as social interaction, help to build brain connections.
 Therefore, our teachers are required to develop weekly plans that are designed to help develop your child’s sense of sight, sound, and touch.